 Sidestep the minimum investment requirement and buy the ETF equivalent for the price of one share.

-Remember, Vanguard’s Personal Advisor Services only charges .3% for a minimum balance of $50,000 and their investment costs are 82% less than the industry average.
+Remember, Vanguard’s Personal Advisor Services charges a fee of about 0.25% to 0.35% for accounts with a minimum balance of $50,000, depending on the investment type.
+Their investment costs are approximately 82% less than the industry average!

 This makes Vanguard one of the best brokers for retirement savings.